Speed Chess Championship: 2016

 The inaugural event was called the Grandmaster Blitz Battle Championship.
 Carlsen, Nakamura, Vachier-Lagrave, World Blitz Champion Alexander Grischuk, Levon Aronian, Fabiano Caruana and Pentala Harikrishna were invited by Chess.com, while Tigran L. Petrosian entered through a qualifier event.
 The format for the matches was 90 minutes of 5 minute games with an increment of 2 seconds, followed by 60 minutes of 3 minute games with an increment of 2 seconds, and finally 30 minutes of 1 minute games with a 1-second increment.
 The first game of each segment was a Chess960 game.

 The final, held on October 27, was Carlsen's last public tournament appearance before the classical World Chess Championship 2016.
 Carlsen won the first segment by a score of 5½-3½, and extended his lead with a 5-2 win in the next segment.
 Although Nakamura won the final segment by a score of 5-4, Carlsen still won the match convincingly thanks to his wins in the first two segments.

 2025

-The matches in the first two rounds, being held from October 13 to December 4, consist of 75 minutes of 5 minute games, 50 minutes of 3 minute games, and 25 minutes of 1 minute games.
-In the semifinals and finals, which will be held live in London on February 7–8, the segments will be 90, 60 and 30 minutes long respectively.
-All the games have an increment of 1 second.
+The matches in the first two rounds, being held from October 13 to December 4, consisted of 75 minutes of 5 minute games, 50 minutes of 3 minute games, and 25 minutes of 1 minute games.
+In the semifinals and finals, which were held live in London on February 7–8, 2026, the segments were 90, 60 and 30 minutes long respectively.
+All the games had an increment of 1 second.
 Eight players qualified via Titled Tuesday tournaments, while the rest were invited.
-The prize fund is $250,000.
-The top three players will qualify for the 2026 Esports World Cup.
+The prize fund was $250,000.
+The top three players qualified for the 2026 Esports World Cup.